-You can receive the following sanctions: Warning, Disciplinary Probation, Suspension, or Expulsion.
-You may also be assigned to complete a variety of educational sanctions that can include writing a reflection paper, attending an event, interviewing a staff member, or community service.
+You can receive the following sanctions: Disciplinary Probation, Suspension, or Expulsion.
+You may also be assigned to complete a variety of educational sanctions that can include writing a reflection paper or apology letter, attending an event, or interviewing or meeting with a staff member.

 How are sanctions determined?

 Sanctions are determined based on a number of factors including but not limited to: the severity of the incident, the student's level in school, the number of times the student has been referred to the Dean of Students Office, and the level of accountability and learning the student is willing to articulate during the disciplinary conference.